Stirrup: Precursors

+Soft stirrups

 The invention of the stirrup occurred relatively late in history, considering that horses were domesticated in approximately 4000 BC, and the earliest known saddle-like equipment were fringed cloths or pads with breast pads and cruppers used by Assyrian cavalry around 700 BC.

-The earliest foot support was a toe loop that held the big toe and was used in India late in the second century BC, though it may have appeared as early as 500 BC.
+The earliest hard foot support was a toe loop that held the big toe and was used in India late in the second century BC, though it may have appeared as early as 500 BC.
 This ancient foot support consisted of a looped rope for the big toe which was at the bottom of a saddle made of fibre or leather.
 Such a configuration was suitable for the warm climate of south and central India where people used to ride horses barefoot.
 Buddhist carvings in the temples of Sanchi, Mathura and the Bhaja caves dating back between the 1st and 2nd century BC feature horsemen riding with elaborate saddles with toes slipped under girths.
 Archaeologist John Marshall described the Sanchi relief as "the earliest example by some five centuries of the use of stirrups in any part of the world".
+This type of foot support has been called the "toe stirrup" in contrast to the later stirrup known as the "foot stirrup" seen in China during the 5th century AD.
+It is speculated that they may have spread to China and were the precursors of the "foot stirrup".

+Hard stirrups

-A pair of first century BC double bent iron bars, approximately 17cm in length with curvature at each end, excavated from a grave near Junapani in the central Indian state of Madhya Pradesh, have been postulated as either full foot stirrups or bridle bits.
+Riders in Central and Southern Asia during the last century B.C. and the first century A.D. seem to have used toe loops and "hook stirrups," which featured a curved metal hook hanging from the saddle to support the foot.
+A pair of first century BC double bent iron bars, approximately 17 cm in length with curvature at each end, excavated from a grave near Junapani in the central Indian state of Madhya Pradesh, have been postulated as either full foot stirrups or bridle bits.

 Some credit the nomadic Central Asian group known as the Sarmatians with developing the first stirrups.

 The invention of the solid saddle tree allowed development of the true stirrup as it is known today.
 Without a solid tree, the rider's weight in the stirrups creates abnormal pressure points that make the horse's back sore.
 Modern thermography studies on "treeless" and flexible-tree saddle designs have found that there is considerable friction across the center line of a horse's back.
 A coin of Quintus Labienus, who was in service of Parthia, minted circa 39 BC depicts on its reverse a saddled horse with hanging objects.
 Smith suggests they are pendant cloths, while Thayer suggests that, considering the fact that the Parthians were famous for their mounted archery, the objects are stirrups, but adds that it is difficult to imagine why the Romans would never have adopted the technology.